frederic-perez/AmE-dictionary/data/idioms.md

 __a going concern__ A business, enterprise, or activity that has done well thus far and is expected to continue making a profit. _He sold the cafe as a going concern._
 __a golden hello__ A sum of money paid to a new employee as a benefit for being recruited by a company.
 __a gong show__
+__a good scout__ An honest, affable, reliable, and trustworthy person. _Your dad’s a good scout, you know that?
+He’s helped me out of so many jams without even thinking twice._
 __a good turn__ An action that is beneficial to another person in some way.
 __a great deal__
 __a great many__ A very large number of (people, things, etc.).